Neodiablow/awesomeconf/README.md

 I use _wicd_ and htop, they spawns at restart of awesome.

-And of finally I use Vim (emacs lovers should change the default editor).
+finally I use Vim (emacs lovers should change the default editor).

-This theme is still under "developpement".

-## INSTALL :
+## Install
 copy themes/ icons/ rc.lua to ~/.config/awesome

 copy font to ~/.fonts